 The Walls of Bologna

-Bologna’s 3 sets of walls (Wikimedia)
+Bologna’s 3 sets of walls (P. Granville using Openstreetmap))

 With the slow disintegration of the Roman Empire, commerce and agriculture started to break down.
 There were many protracted wars, as various Germanic tribes invaded northern Italy and the Byzantines tried to retain what they could of the empire.
 The need for city walls was imperative.